 - Only the priciest plan includes daily backups

 |Features||Free SSL, daily backups, staging, collaborators, and native user management interface|

 |Best for||Business-oriented hosting for developers|

 SiteGround can be seen as a premium hosting provider when it comes to shared hosting but it is a great option for developers.
 You truly get your money’s worth as the host delivers impressive speed and extra tools like staging, collaborations, and the white-label control panel feature.
 All that comes down to how this provider made into the list of options on web hosting for developers.

 While the price is slightly above the average for shared hosting, it’s understandable why.
 The provider is feature-rich, but what do you get for that premium price specifically?

 - SiteGround has a native user management interface that is very easy to use.
 While there is no cPanel option, I can promise that you won’t miss it.
-SiteGround’s panel is just as functional and can even be customized a little to access the most frequently used tools quicker.
+SiteGround’s Site Tools panel is just as functional and can even be customized a little to access the most frequently used tools quicker.